marshalmiller/cheatsheets/cpp/functions.md

 # Functions

+## Introduction to Functions

+A function in C++ contains a set of instructions that are executed when it is called.

+A function declaration is composed of three parts:

+    Function return type
+    Function name
+    Function parameters

+A function can be called by specifying its name followed by a pair of parentheses ().

+#include <iostream>

+void printTitle() {
+  std::string msg = "Codecademy\n";
+  std::cout << msg;
+}

+int main(){
+  printTitle();

+  return 0;
+}

+Function Parameters

+When calling a function with multiple parameters, the number and order of the arguments must match with the parameters.

+Default parameters initialize to a default value if an argument is not provided in the function call.

+Pass by reference lets the function modify the arguments variables.
+Use the & operator to indicate that a parameter is passed by reference.

+#include <iostream>

+double totalPrice(int items, double price = 9.99) {
+  return items * price;
+}

+// Pass by reference
+void addOne(int &i) {
+  i += 1;
+}

+int main() {
+  std::cout << totalPrice(10) << "\n";	// Output: 99.9

+  int num = 2;
+  addOne(num);
+  std::cout << num;	// Output: 3

+  return 0;
+}

+Function Overloading

+With function overloading, C++ functions can have the same name but handle different input parameters.

+At least one of the following criteria must be true in order for functions to be properly overloaded:

+    Each function has different types of parameters.
+    Each function has a different number of parameters.

+The function return type is NOT used to differentiate overloaded functions.

+#include <iostream>

+int add(int a, int b) {
+  return a + b;
+}

+double add(double a, double b) {
+  return a + b;
+}

+int add(int a, int b, int c) {
+  return a + b + c;
+}

+int main() {
+  std::cout << add(3, 2); // Calls add(int, int)
+  std::cout << "\n";
+  std::cout << add(5.3, 1.4); // Calls add(double, double)
+  std::cout << "\n";
+  std::cout << add(2, 6, 9);  // Calls add(int, int, int)
+}

+Command Line Arguments

+Command line arguments are optional arguments passed to the main() function of a C++ program.

+Passing command line arguments is as easy as appending the arguments after the executable name.
+For example:

+./greeting Hello World

+In order to access command line arguments, the new form of main() takes two arguments:

+    argc: the number of command line arguments.
+    argv: an array containing the values of command line arguments.

 Return Values

 A function that returns a value must have a return statement.
 The data type of the return value also must match the method’s declared return type.